 Custom_Build.12.09/TopCustom_Build.12.09/Topwhole.jpgCustom_Build.12.09/PUClose.jpgCustom_Build.12.09/Back.jpg

-This is a mint 1994 Strat Plus a DiMarzio PAF (195N) in the neck, a Hot Gold Lace Dome in the middle and two Red Chrome Domes in the bridge.This has the Fender Ultra (James Burton) Strat-o-Tele switching on this plus an extra Mini-toggle for splitting the humbucker.
+This is a mint 1994 Strat Plus with a DiMarzio PAF (195N) in the neck, a Hot Gold Lace Dome in the middle and two Red Chrome Domes in the bridge.This has the Fender Ultra (James Burton) Strat-o-Tele switching on this plus an extra Mini-toggle for splitting the humbucker.
 It is a sister to the Black Plus above but with a Rosewood neck!
 You can see the whole process involved with wiring this guitar on my "Custom Wiring Tricks" page.

 PurpleTop.jpgPurpleBack.jpgPurplePUs.jpg